Kanikacoder13/Daily_Report/README.md

   - Education
   - Cloud Computing
   - Networking
+Here are **career opportunities with Linux** in short points:

+1. **Linux System Administrator** – Manage Linux servers and systems.
+2. **DevOps Engineer** – Automate deployment and infrastructure.
+3. **Cloud Engineer** – Work with AWS, Azure, GCP using Linux servers.
+4. **Cybersecurity Analyst** – Use Linux for ethical hacking and security.
+5. **Software Developer** – Develop apps and tools on Linux platforms.
+6. **Linux Support Engineer** – Troubleshoot Linux systems and provide tech support.
+7. **Embedded Systems Engineer** – Build Linux-based systems for IoT, robotics.
+8. **Data Scientist** – Use Linux for big data processing and analysis.
+9. **Open Source Contributor** – Contribute to Linux and open-source projects.
+10. **IT Trainer** – Teach Linux skills and prepare others for certifications.

   ### Installation of linux
   - Step 1: Download and Install VirtualBox
   - Step 2: Download Microsoft Visual C++ Redistributable